Logan Mailloux’s next game is against the Rocket - Dose.ca

 It's what we call a perfect scenario for attracting the spotlight.
-Weeks after being traded by the Canadiens to the St. Louis Blues, Logan Mailloux will play his first AHL game since his move… and it will be against his former team, the Laval Rocket.
+Weeks after being traded by the Montreal Canadiens to the St. Louis Blues, Logan Mailloux will play his first AHL game since changing addresses… and it will be against his former team, the Laval Rocket.

 The game will take place on Wednesday morning at 10:35 a.m. in Springfield, on the occasion of Remembrance Day.
 A special atmosphere, an unusual time of day, and a well-known opponent.
 Everything is in place for an emotional morning.